sky-uk/client-lib-ios-test-foundation/README.md

 `SkyUITestCase` and `SkyUnitTestCase` classes extend `XCTestCase` and define a mock server.
 Use `SkyUITestCase` for UI tests and `SkyUnitTestCase` for Unit test cases.

 ### SkyUnitTestCase - Unit Test example with SUT performing Http Requests
 The goal of this kind of unit test is to verify the correctness of the http requests performed by the MA.
 The `httpServerBuilder` object allows to define the state of the mock server as a set of http routes.

-Note `Urls.baseUrl().replaceHostnameWithLocalhost()` in the `setupUp()` forwards http request performed by MA to localhost.
+Note: `.replaceHostnameWithLocalhost()` in the `setUp()` is needed to forward http request performed by MA to the local mock server running on localhost.

 ```swift
 import XCTest